aakianiaa-a11y/Buffon-s-needle_problem/README.md

-Remarkably, this probability involves the transcendental number \( \pi \).
-By experimenting — dropping a needle many times and counting crossings — one can estimate \( \pi \) empirically, making the problem one of the earliest examples of a **Monte Carlo method**: using randomness to solve deterministic mathematical problems.
+Remarkably, this probability involves the transcendental number $pi$.
+By experimenting — dropping a needle many times and counting crossings — one can estimate %pi$ empirically, making the problem one of the earliest examples of a **Monte Carlo method**: using randomness to solve deterministic mathematical problems.

 **Historical Background**